DEFRA/waste-exemptions-acceptance-tests/README.md

 |@email|Tests scenarios which include steps that interact with an email client|
 |@data|Steps that rely on pre-existing data being generated|

+Each test also has its own unique tag in case it needs to be run in isolation.

 It's also common practice to use a custom tag whilst working on a new feature or scenario e.g. `@focus` or `@wip`.
 That is perfectly acceptable but please ensure they are removed before your change is merged.

 ## Project outline